Paternity Attorney in Rhode Island

 birth certificate.
 If the father is not present at the child’s birth,

-services.
-Finally, if the man refuses to accept paternity, a legal complaint
+If the man refuses to accept paternity, a legal complaint must be filed

-must be filed with the court, at which point DNA testing will be undergone.
+with the court, at which point DNA testing will be undergone.
+If the tests

-If the tests reveal that the man is indeed the father, he will be ordered
+reveal that the man is indeed the father, he will be ordered to acknowledge

 Consult with Our Rhode Island Family Attorneys